Insights

 Final Rule Regarding AUKUS.
 DDTC expects to issue a final rule to implement a licensing exemption and expedited review policy for the trilateral security partnership between Australia, the United Kingdom, and the United States (AUKUS).
 DDTC published the proposed rule on May 1, and many commenting parties sought significant changes to the proposal.
 The State Department faces an August deadline to certify that Australia and the United Kingdom have export control systems comparable to the United States or to decide whether to seek another 120-day extension.
 (Update: DDTC published the interim final rule, which is effective on September 1, and will accept public comments until November 18.)

 Proposed Revisions to Defense Services.
 DDTC plans to publish a proposed rule regarding defense services that, on November 5, it submitted for final interagency clearance to approve its publication in the Federal Register.
 Specifically, the proposed rule involves “revisions to definitions and controls related to defense services.”
 This proposal will be the fourth proposed rule by DDTC concerning defense services.
 It published the first proposed rule in 2011, the second in 2013, and the third in 2015.
 Each time, DDTC conceded that the current rule is “overly broad.”
-(Update: On July 29, DDTC published the proposed rule for defense services and will accept public comments until September 27; on September 25, DDTC extended the public comment deadline to October 15.)
+(Update: On July 29, DDTC published the proposed rule for defense services and received at least 20 public comments.)

 Final Rule Clarifying Non-Controlled Events.
 DDTC intends to issue a final rule that will amend ITAR § 120.54 to add two activities that are not exports, reexports, retransfers, or temporary imports; on June 6, it submitted this rule for final interagency clearance to approve its publication in the Federal Register.
 As explained in the proposed rule, subject to specified conditions, the two activities cover “the transfer of a foreign defense article originally imported into the United States that has since been exported out of the United States” and “the taking of defense articles outside a previously approved country by the armed forces of a foreign government or United Nations personnel on a deployment or training exercise.”
 Separately, DDTC plans to finalize the 2019 interim final rule for ITAR § 120.54.
 (Update: On August 15, DDTC published the final rule, which is effective on September 16.)